Chelsea-Dover/front-end-101/HTML/notes/html_syntax.md

 </article>
 ```
 Now that looks much better!
 You can clearly see when an element starts and ends and what is in each element.
 For the second paragraph there was only a small bit of text so I felt there was no need for a new line and indentation.
 Play it by thumb and try to make it as readable for you as possible.

+If you'd like to see some real examples you can see the different types of lists [here](https://chelsea-dover.github.io/html_lists.html).
+There's also a page full of different HTML tags with their code  [here](https://chelsea-dover.github.io/basic_site.html)